 Taking over a year to meticulously research and write, Laura’s passion for walking and the outdoors is palpable.
 As she says: “Nature is a great healer and teacher, and the more time we spend in it the greater the benefits for all.”

-So whether it’s glacial lakes, coastal rock scrambling, arid desert, vast rainforest or wildflower wilderness, it’s time to get walking… Here’s Laura’s summary of her top 5 trails around Australia:
+So whether it’s glacial lakes, coastal rock scrambling, arid desert, vast rainforest or wildflower wilderness, it’s time to get walking… Here’s Laura’s summary of her top 5 Australian trails:

 Larapinta Trail (NT)